chipforge/StdCellLib/README.md

 ```

 which installs the complete (and usefull) LaTeX Environment.
 Additionally we use the great CirDia LaTeX package for drawing circuit diagrams by Dr. Stefan Krause (Saarbr&uuml;cken/Germany).
-You'll find them under [http://www.taylorgruppe.de/circdia] (http://www.taylorgruppe.de/circdia "http://www.taylorgruppe.de/circdia"), please download and unzip it, then run mktexlsr in the directory.
+Please download [CirDia](http://www.taylorgruppe.de/circdia "http://www.taylorgruppe.de/circdia"), unzip it, and run mktexlsr in the directory.
 Many Thanks to Stefan for the excellent work!

 ### Scheme